tkrotoff/Gigabyte-GA-Z77-DS3H-rev1.1-Hackintosh/README.md

 - ~~Drivers > Misc > USB 3.0 - Universal ([does not work](https://github.com/tkrotoff/Gigabyte-GA-Z77-DS3H-rev1.1-Hackintosh/issues/8) for me - at least not all ports)~~
 - Drivers > Network > Atheros > AtherosE2200Ethernet
 - Customize > Boot Options > Verbose Boot (if you want to see what's going on)

+Manually add kernel flag `UseMemDetect=No` to `/Extra/org.chameleon.Boot.plist` if "About This Mac" displays "0 MHz" for the memory.

 Sources:
 - [Success: Mountain Lion Gigabyte GA-Z77-DS3H, i5 3570k Ivy Bridge, 16GB](http://www.tonymacx86.com/user-builds/75407-success-mountain-lion-gigabyte-ga-z77-ds3h-i5-3570k-ivy-bridge-16gb.html)